 5. Don’t make large deposits without a paper trail.

 If a loan officer sees large deposits, typically over $1,000, they must be able to trace their origin.
 Transfers between accounts and payroll deposits are generally fine, but any deposits that are not easily sourced must have an explanation.
+Last minute gifts and required letters can also cause delays if they come late in the loan process.
+If you are planning to buy in the near future, it streamlines the process to have any cash or reserves in the desired accounts prior to starting the process.

 6. Don’t ignore questions from your lender or broker.